VUEngine/vuengine.github.io/documentation/language/custom-features.md

 ## Class Mutation

-Virtual C allows the modification in real time of a class' virtual table ny changing the pointers to the virtual methods.
+Virtual C allows the modification in real time of a class' virtual table by changing the pointers to the virtual methods.
 This enables the possibility to change the behavior of all the class' instances simultaneously.

 Having a class that declares a `virtual` method or overrides one: